sample-accelerators/node-accelerator/k8s.md

 # Deploy App

-To deploy the app, go to the kubernetes folder and run the following command:
+To deploy the app, run the following command:

 ```
 skaffold run -p local --port-forward